technofocus-pte/dwfabsnwflkdepth/Lab guides/Use Case 01/Usecase01.md

-# **Use case 01-Building a Sales and Geography Data Warehouse for Contoso in Microsoft Fabric-new**
+# **Use case 01-Building a Sales and Geography Data Warehouse for Contoso in Microsoft Fabric**
 **Introduction**

 Contoso, a multinational retail company, is looking to modernize its